 Best for Beauty: Hum Nutrition

 Hum Nutrition has a variety of supplements that are designed to help you hit your beauty and wellness goals.
 From Moody Bird for PMS to Pimp My Calcium for strong bones and teeth, you will be able to find an option suited for your needs.

 To help you discover which are right for you, there is a quick quiz you can take.
 You’ll be asked questions about your diet and fitness habits, before being recommended your ideal supplements.
 And not to worry: You can opt to add or remove from the cart whenever you like.

 Hum Nutrition works with registered dieticians who understand precisely which micronutrients you need and when.
-On each product page, you can hit the science button to find out, in-depth, about each of the nutrients included.
+On each product page, you can review the science behind each of the nutrients included.

 Still have questions?
 You can message the registered dieticians with any questions you have before committing (they respond within one to two days.)
 Once you’re settled on your chosen vitamins, you can opt to sign up for a three-month subscription that gets you an additional discount.
 The non-GMO supplements contain sustainably-sourced ingredients, and you get free shipping over $50.

 The Nue Co. is a cool New York-based brand that offers protein supplements and functional mood-boosting fragrances.

 Choose from a range of trouble-shooting daily supplements, including Joints, Skin Hydrator, Mood, Metabolism, and Vitamin D.

 With totally transparent and concise ingredient lists that don’t contain any unnecessary fillers, as well as clinical studies to back up the science, these supplements are designed to be the simple solution to many of our everyday wellness woes.